beauty, Hair Care, health and wellness, music, parenting, That girl in the red coat, Uncategorized, Women, writing

 So, the next time someone is being nasty, or plans get cancelled with a reason you feel is an excuse, or your client starts to lose it because her favorite hairspray is on back order, take a minute and try getting down to the heart of the matter.
 You never know, you may be the only glimpse of kindness that person has seen all day….if they come into the shop with a faulty flat iron in their hand – still be kind.
 Just be sure to duck.

-Beauty, Business, communication, Hair Care, That girl in the red coat, Uncategorized
+beauty, Business, communication, Hair Care, That girl in the red coat, Uncategorized

 Stood up